-Stress is a magnifier and is how we can magically turn those mole hills into ice-capped mountains!
+Stress is a magnifier and is how we can magically turn those molehills into ice-capped mountains!

 And when I’m stressed about anything, I’m a whole lot more touchy than I would be otherwise.

-So, instead of letting stressful situations fester, I’ve learned to deal with them quickly as best I can to keep them from affecting all the other areas of by life.
+So, instead of letting stressful situations fester, I’ve learned to deal with them quickly as best I can to keep them from affecting all the other areas of my life.
 Like my home life!

 Sign #2 – Your house is in a constant state of disarray

 Let me just say this… I’m not the mom who’s going to judge or shame another mom for the condition of her home.
-I have 3 kids, and one of them is a 2 year old boy.
+I have 3 kids, and one of them is a 2-year-old boy.
 Enough said there.

-I just know from personal experience, when I’m burnt out, house work really gets the best of me.
+I just know from personal experience, when I’m burnt out, housework really gets the best of me.
 I feel like I’m always running behind the mess instead of controlling it.